 2009 Additional Taxes and Fees.
-On May 7, 2009, legislation was enacted in the State (the May 2009 Legislation) providing additional sources of revenues in the form of taxes, fees and surcharges to address the financial needs of MTA.
+On May 7, 2009, legislation was enacted in the State (the May 2009 Legislation) providing additional sources of revenues, in the form of taxes, fees and surcharges, to address the financial needs of MTA.
 Certain provisions of the May 2009 Legislation, principally relating to the payroll mobility tax (PMT), have been substantially revised since originally enacted, including provisions exempting additional categories of taxpayers from payment of the PMT, increasing the level of payroll expense at which the PMT becomes applicable, and lowering the tax rate.
 The May 2009 Legislation, as amended to date, among other things, imposes:

-- a PMT on payroll expenses and net earnings from self-employment within the MCTD, subject to certain limitations and exemptions; - a supplemental fee of one dollar for each six-month period of validity of a learner's permit or a driver's license issued to a person residing in the MCTD; - a supplemental fee of twenty-five dollars per year on the registration and renewals of registrants of motor vehicles who reside within the MCTD; - a tax on taxicab owners of fifty cents per ride on taxicab rides originating in the City and terminating within the MCTD; and
+- a PMT on payroll expenses and net earnings from self-employment within the MCTD, subject to certain limitations and exemptions; - a supplemental fee of one dollar for each six-month period of validity of a learner's permit or a driver's license issued to a person residing in the MCTD;

-• a supplemental tax of six percent of the cost of rentals of automobiles rented within the MCTD.
+- a supplemental fee of twenty-five dollars per year on the registration and renewals of registrants of motor vehicles who reside within the MCTD; - a tax on taxicab owners of fifty cents per ride on taxicab rides originating in the City and terminating within the MCTD; and - a supplemental tax of six percent of the cost of rentals of automobiles rented within the MCTD.

-Additional amendments made in 2011 to the May 2009 Legislation further expressly provided that any reductions in aid to MTA attributable to the 2011 statutory reductions in the payroll mobility tax "shall be offset through alternative sources that will be included in the state budget" (the PMT Revenue Offset).
+Additional amendments made in 2011 to the May 2009 Legislation further provided that any reductions in aid to MTA attributable to the 2011 statutory reductions in the PMT "shall be offset through alternative sources that will be included in the state budget" (the PMT Revenue Offset).

-Revenue from the PMT is not subject to appropriation, but is payable directly to MTA pursuant to an amendment in the 2015-2016 State Enacted Budget.
+Revenue from the PMT is not subject to appropriation, and is payable directly to MTA.
 The PMT Revenue Offset, however, is subject to appropriation.
-Beginning in State Fiscal Year 2019-2020, the revenues from other taxes and fees imposed by the May 2009 Legislation (the Aid Trust Account Monies) are no longer subject to appropriation, but will be paid on a quarterly basis to MTA.
+Beginning in State Fiscal Year 2019-2020, revenues from other taxes and fees imposed by the May 2009 Legislation (the Aid Trust Account Monies) are no longer subject to appropriation, and will be paid on a quarterly basis to MTA.